SachinPayasi/Employee_Payroll_System/README.md

-The Employee Payroll System is a Java-based application designed to manage employee details and calculate salaries.
-The system supports both full-time and part-time employees, demonstrating the use of Object-Oriented Programming (OOP) principles such as inheritance, abstraction, and polymorphism.
+The Employee Payroll System is a Java-based application designed to manage employee details and calculate salaries.<br>The system supports both full-time and part-time employees, demonstrating the use of Object-Oriented Programming (OOP) principles such as inheritance, abstraction, and polymorphism.

 Features : -
 Add employee details (Full-Time and Part-Time).